Beanxxbot/E.D.W.I.N/README.md

 # E.D.W.I.N
-A JARVIS Type AI, to be used around the house
+A JARVIS Type AI, to be used for various pratcial features, as well as just a good time